vindennt/Skytrainer/README.md

 ### 21/08/2023 Update
 I am currently in the process of refactoring the project to use Redux and Supabase instead of Firebase.

+### Notes
+- In "./node_modules/react-native-paper/src/components/MaterialCommunityIcon.tsx", change "MaterialCommunity" to "Ionicons" to ensure the BottomNavBar renders the correct icons.

 # GachaSim

 Productivity helper app where users set timers to stay away from their phones while the app goes on a Skytrain trip to gather in-app rewards.